-Domestic Abuse, including allegations of sexual violence and other acts of assault and other abuse committed against a spouse or other members of the household;
+This includes allegations of sexual violence and other acts of assault and other abuse committed against a spouse or other members of the household;

-Child Abuse, which includes allegations of physical or sexual assault or other acts abuse and neglect of a minor, regardless of whether you have a familial relationship with the child or the child is in your care;
+This includes allegations of physical or sexual assault or other acts abuse and neglect of a minor, regardless of whether you have a familial relationship with the child or the child is in your care;

-Elder Abuse, which involves allegations of physical or sexual assault or other acts abuse and neglect of an elderly person, whether a family member, a friend, or someone you provide care for as part of your job;
+Which can involve allegations of physical or sexual assault or other acts abuse and neglect of an elderly person, whether a family member, a friend, or someone you provide care for as part of your job;

 Abuse of a Vulnerable Individual, which includes allegations of assault or other acts of abuse against someone who is either emotionally intellectually, or physically unable to defend themselves.